MasterMilkX/pizza-planet/README.md

 ## Getting Started

-Run the index.html file found in the JS file
+Run the index.html file found in the JS folder

 ### Prerequisites